donphi/dodo/docs/radial-tree-visualization.md

 - Tooltip information on click for detailed node information
 - Automatic theme detection and adaptation
 - Responsive design that works across different screen sizes
+- TreeButtons component for export and view all functionality
+  - Export button allows saving the visualization as an SVG file
+  - View All button resets the zoom and pan to show the entire tree

 ## Future Enhancements